Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Empirical evidence on Proper Proxy Scoring rules}

-\textcite{court_two_2018} study the beliefs of subjects regarding box office revenues of Australian movies.\footnote{The authors call this mechanism "Guess of Guesses", and do not cite \textcite{witkowski_proper_2017}.
-That the method coincides with Proper Proxy Scoring Rules seems to be unintentional.} Subjects received a higher score if their reports were closer to the median report.
-However, it is not quite clear from the paper to what extent study participants were made aware of the scoring.
-The study finds that the subjects did predict box office revenues better than random.
-However, when the same subjects answered different questions and their estimates were directly compared with true outcomes, their reports were much more accurate.
+\textcite{atanasov_improving_2025} study how different scoring rules affect the respondents' judgment regarding low-probability events.\footnote{Since low-probability-events are by definition rarely ever observable, IEWV mechanisms can be an effective way of incentivizing honest responses.} They find that Proper Proxy Scoring rules significantly improve the accuracy of reports compared to introspection, on par with the squared error/Brier score. \textcite{court_two_2018} study beliefs regarding box office revenues of Australian movies.\footnote{The authors call this mechanism \say{Guess of Guesses}, and do not cite \textcite{witkowski_proper_2017}.
+That the method coincides with Proper Proxy Scoring Rules seems to be unintentional.} Respondents received a higher reward if their reports were closer to the median report.
+However, it is not quite clear from the paper to what extent study participants were made aware of this.
+The study finds that the respondents predicted box office revenues better than a random guesser.
+However, when the same respondents answered different questions and their estimates were directly compared with true outcomes, their reports were much more accurate.
 It is not clear whether this should be attributed to the mechanisms or the difference in difficulty between the two sets of questions.
+The study on reciprocal scoring (discussed in the following section) can also be viewed as evidence for the effectiveness of Proper Proxy Scoring rules, given their similarities.